IBG4-CBCLab/TopEC/README.md

 ```

 This will generate the evaluation reports under ``logs/evaluations`` containing a PyCM report for the test and validation sets.
 Furthermore, we automatically generate pr curves and realibility diagrams for the tested network.

+### Expanding TopEC to other classification problems.

+As we treat enzyme function prediction as a classification problem, we can use the TopEC framework to develop novel classification tools.
+Currently we read in the enzyme classes from the CSV files in ``./data/csv/``.
+For record keeping these files contain more information than strictly necessary to train deep learning models with TopEC.

+In the core, TopEC expects three columns to be present.
+The first is `enzyme_name` which refers to the name of the data object in the h5.
+Usually this is the UniProtAC or PDB identifier.
+Secondly we need to know the predicted binding site center, in the column `centers` we put the binding site center as a tuple of X, Y, Z coordinates.
+The last column needed is called `hierarchical`.
+Here we put a separate class for enzyme hierarchy, e.g. EC: 1.1.1.1 is class 0, EC: 1.1.1.100 is class 1.
+One could change this to, for example, a encoding of cell locations, to train a classifier for where in the cell a protein would be present.

+### Using different graph models within the TopEC framework

+Using TopEC its quite simple using different graph models.
+An example of a new graph model is shown in `src/models/components/ginnet.py`.
+Here we have an implementation of GINNet, a graph neural network for graph interactions.
+Adding a new model is as simple as creating a new class based on the `torch.nn.Module` module.
+The class only needs to contain a `forward(x, pos, edge_index, batch)` function taking the input of the graph embedding, node positions, possible edge indexes and the batch argument.
+Then we can add any tunable layer in the forward function, as long as we return the resulting graph embedding and output of the network.

 # License
 ![license][logo_license]